CalSol/Devops-FW/README.md

 _**This is not necessary for most people.**_

 _To run OpenOCD from the command line, you may have to separately download and install it._
+_See [the official installation instructions](https://openocd.org/pages/getting-openocd.html), which inculdes instructions for official and unofficial package managers._
+_As Windows does not have a standard package manager and OpenOCD does distribute pre-built Windows binaries, you may need to rely on community projects like [xPack OpenOCD](https://xpack.github.io/openocd/install/)._

 #### Flashing (uploading firmware, to microcontroller)
 ```